Aliases for CLK4 Gene

 CLK4 (CDC Like Kinase 4) is a Protein Coding gene.
-Diseases associated with CLK4 include Cone-Rod Dystrophy 6 and Fanconi Anemia, Complementation Group A. Among its related pathways are mRNA Splicing - Major Pathway.
+Diseases associated with CLK4 include Cone-Rod Dystrophy 6 and Fanconi Anemia, Complementation Group A. Among its related pathways are Legionellosis and mRNA Splicing - Major Pathway.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CLK1.

 UniProtKB/Swiss-Prot Summary for CLK4 Gene

 Dual specificity kinase acting on both serine/threonine and tyrosine-containing substrates.
 Phosphorylates serine- and arginine-rich (SR) proteins of the spliceosomal complex and may be a constituent of a network of regulatory mechanisms that enable SR proteins to control RNA splicing.
 Phosphorylates SRSF1 and SRSF3.
 Required for the regulation of alternative splicing of MAPT/TAU.
 Regulates the alternative splicing of tissue factor (F3) pre-mRNA in endothelial cells.